 Our calibration software transforms these N wire positions and the N sets of four edge positions into calibration constants for Camera 1 and Camera 2.

-Both the Matlab and Pascal procedures attempt to minimize the calibration error, which is the root mean square error between the wire positions measured by the WPS and the positions measured by the CMM.
+[26-JUN-08] We worked on calibration data we obtained from Q0131_1 (WPS number Q0131, camera 1) using calib_calc_1.pas.
 The calib_calc_1.pas program makes small, random disturbances to the camera parameters and accepts these changes if and only if the calibration error is less for the new values.
 We found this method superior to a steepest descent routine.
 The error manifold contains long, thin valleys that slow down the steepest descent.

-[26-JUN-08] We worked on calibration data we obtained from Q0131-1 (WPS number Q0131, camera 1) using calib_calc_1.pas.
-This procedure uses the wire images in the following way.
-It finds the intersection of a wire image with the center row of the sensor.
-It uses this intersection as a point to generate a ray through the camera pivot point.
-Using the existing camera parameters, the procedure calculates the distance from the ray to the wire.
+This procedure calculates the ray calibration error using only one point per image instead of two.
 We can use left edges of wires, right edges, or wire centers, but we obtain roughly the same results from all of them.
 Each wire image produces one piece of information: the x-coordinate of a point in the image.
 Because the procedure ignores the height of the image, it is not sensitive to rotation.x.
 The wires themselves we implement as three-dimensional objects using the CMM measurements.

 We tried adjusting various subsets of the camera parameters.
 We found we had to keep pivot.z and rotation.x fixed.
 These two parameters are not constrained by our data.
 The pivot.z is not constrained because we do not have wires that slope up as well as down with z.
 The rotation.x is not constrained because we treat the wires as points on the CCD instead of lines.

-We worked with the data of Q0131-1.
+We worked with the data of Q0131_1.
 We rejected data point 1 because the wire image was off the screen.
 We rejected data point 9 because the CMM measurement is a repeat of the measurement for data point 8.
 After rejecting these two points, we are left with ten calibration data points.
 We ran our minimization routine hundreds of times with ten thousand iterations.
 The calibratioin error never dropped below 10 μm, no matter what subset of the camera parameters we fitted or fixed, and no matter whether we used left edges, centers, or right edges.

 [12-DEC-08] We return to the calibration problem with calib_calc_2.pas.
 The new program file uses the same fitting algorithm.
 We fit pivot.x and pivot.y, but not pivot.z.
 We fit sensor.x, sensor.y, and sensor.z.
 We disturb the initial values of these positions by a random ±0.5 mm before we begin our fit.
 We fit rotation.z also, but we do not disturb it before the fit.
 We keep rotation.x fixed because our procedure is not sensitive to rotation.x.
 We fix rotation.y because we know that it is within a few milliradians of zero by construction.
 We are fitting six parameters and we have ten measurements.